Woodbridge School and Sixth Form

 Home > Sixth Form > Futures and Careers

-The biggest reason to attend Sixth Form is to set yourself up for the rest of your life.
+The biggest reason to attend Sixth Form is to set yourself up for the next steps in your life – wherever they may take you.
 Your choice of subjects and co-curricular activities is the first step towards a satisfying, life-defining career.
-We’ll help you to work out where you want to go and give you the tools to help you get there, be that via university, further study, the workplace or wider life experiences.
+We’ll help you to work out where you want to go and what you want to do, and we’ll give you the tools to help you get there; be that via university, further study or an apprenticeship, straight into work or even a gap year; we can support you whatever your choice.
+We can also help and provide advice on taking a gap year as well as work experience.

 Finding a vision for your future

-Throughout your schooling at Woodbridge, you’ll be encouraged to lean into your own identity and play to your talents.
+Throughout your education at Woodbridge, you’ll be encouraged to lean into your own identity and play to your talents.

 You may already have a very clear idea of what you want to study, either following your creative abilities or aiming for a specific career plan that requires taking certain subjects, such as chemistry for medicine.
 On the other hand, you may have no idea and could be wondering what will best suit your unique combination of abilities, character and preferences.

 Whichever situation you are in, we will help you.
-Our careers and university advisers provide one-to-one support, giving you the means to find focus for the years ahead and allowing you to learn from mentors who have followed the same path where possible.
-There’s a well-worn adage that if you find the right career, you’ll never have to work a day in your life.
+Our careers department provides one-to-one support, giving you the means to find focus for the years ahead and allowing you to learn from mentors who have followed the same path where possible.

 University advice

 A vital part of your education at Woodbridge is securing the best possible opportunity for when you leave.
-The Sixth Form Centre is home to our highly experienced Heads of Careers and Higher Education who, along with your tutors, can sustain comprehensive and personalised support throughout the decision-making and application processes.
+The Sixth Form Centre is home to our Careers and UCAS Advisors who, along with your tutors, can sustain comprehensive and personalised support throughout the decision-making and application processes.

-If you’re aiming for Oxbridge, Russell Group universities, or particularly competitive courses such as medicine, then you will benefit from bespoke guidance from dedicated teachers who will help to make your application as strong as it can be.
-They can also offer expert tuition to prepare for additional exams and interviews.
+If you’re aiming for Oxbridge, Russell Group universities, or particularly competitive courses, then you will benefit from bespoke guidance from dedicated teachers who will help to make your application as strong as it can be.
+They can also offer expert tuition to prepare for additional exams, admission tests and interviews.

-In addition to this personalised support we offer a variety of events to make the UCAS and other application processes less daunting for both parents and students.
-These include UCAS evenings to explain to parents how we work together to navigate the complexities of the system, visits to Oxbridge conferences and colleges, and visits to the Universities of Essex and East Anglia.
-If you have any questions, please ask.
+In addition to personalised support, we offer a variety of events to make the UCAS and other application processes less daunting for both parents and students.
+These include UCAS evenings to explain to parents how we work together to navigate the complexities of the system, and a visit to a regional university in order to provide an insight into university life.

 Careers advice

 Students are encouraged to continually consider, research and plan for their future goals.
-The Careers and University offices in the Sixth Form Centre are always open for drop-in questions, while our internal platform contains a plethora of information on everything from taster days to apprenticeships, CV writing, gap year placements and more.
+The Careers Hub in the Sixth Form Centre is always open for drop-in questions, while our internal platform contains a plethora of information on everything from taster days to apprenticeships, CV writing, gap year placements and more.
+All students are able to book one-to-one time with our Careers Advisor to discuss their future plans, whatever they may be.

-Careers advice begins well before Sixth Form with initial advice and discussions from Year 7 and specific career topics covered in PSHCE lessons for Years 9-13.
-Students have access to icould from Year 7 and our Morrisby Careers test tool is available to everyone in Years 9-13.
-In Year 11 students can use a unique profiling tool with 1 on 1 interviews as well.
-Once in Sixth Form students also have dedicated sessions where they can learn more about the UCAS process, different careers, interview techniques and CV writing.
-We also organises Careers Lunches – a unique initiative offering a chance for you to meet and network with professionals in your fields of interest.
+Careers advice begins well before Sixth Form with initial advice and discussions from Year 7 and specific career topics covered in PSHE lessons for Years 9-13.
+Students have access to icould from Year 7 and our Unifrog Careers platform is available to all students, from Years 9 to 13.
+Once in Sixth Form, students also have dedicated sessions where they can learn more about the UCAS process, gap years, apprenticeships, different careers, interview techniques and CV writing.
+We also organise lunchtime Career Talks across a number of different industries – a unique initiative offering a chance for students to meet and network with professionals in their fields of interest.

 Any queries?